Non-congregate housing an option for Kansas counties with a peak in COVID-19 cases

-SEWARD CO., Kan.
-(KSNW)-Counties in Kansas are preparing to take on more cases and provide options to those who may have a positive case in the household.
+LIBERAL, Kan.
+(KSNW) – Counties in Kansas are preparing to take on more cases and provide options to those who may have a positive case in the household.

 It’s called non-congregate housing.
 It’s an initiative Governor Laura Kelly is focusing on for communities who are seeing a peak in positive COVID-19 cases.